AlanFord/laser-cutter/README.md

 The Mach3 configiration files are used when controlling laser operation with Mach3.

+The Drawings folder contains key drawings used to assemble the laser cutter.
+The collection isn't complete yet, but it's a start.
+The folder contains a drawing index (see !drawing-index.csv).

 ## CamBam
 ### Installation of the Files:
 You will need to work in the C:\ProgramData directory, which is usually hidden.
 If you don't see this directory in the File Explorer, you may need to change the folder options for C:\ to "show hidden files, folders, and drives".